Ergonomic Works

 Photo Tips:

-* Lighting: Ensure good, even lighting for your workstation evaluation during the ergonomic assessment.
-Avoid strong backlighting that could silhouette you.
+* Lighting: For your workstation evaluation during the ergonomic assessment, ensure that you have good, even lighting.
+Avoid strong backlighting that might create an unwanted silhouette during your remote ergonomic evaluation.

-* Clarity: Make sure the photos you take during your remote ergonomic evaluation are in focus and not blurry.
+* Clarity: When conducting your remote ergonomic evaluation, make sure the photos you take are in focus and not blurry, as this will help accurately represent your workstation setup.

 Cancelation Policy

-Copyright © 2025 ErgonomicWorks - All Rights Reserved.
+Copyright © 2026 ErgonomicWorks - All Rights Reserved.

 WOMEN OWNED BUSINESS